ThEA - Theoretical and experimental approaches to dialectal variation and contact-induced change: a case study of Tundra Nenets

 Project overview

-The study of syntactic changes in Siberian indigenous languages remains largely unexplored and may provide new insights into the structural shift from Subject-Object-Verb (SOV) to Subject-Verb-Object (SVO) word order, shedding light on the role of language contact in driving syntactic restructuring.
+The study of syntactic change in Siberian indigenous languages remains a largely underexplored area, with considerable potential to shed light on the shift from Subject-Object-Verb (SOV) to Subject-Verb-Object (SVO) word order.
+Investigating these changes may yield valuable insights into the mechanisms of syntactic restructuring, particularly the influence of language contact in driving such transformations.

-This project originally aimed to examine Russian-induced syntactic changes in Tundra Nenets by comparing dialects spoken in the Yamalo-Nenets Okrug and the Taymyr Autonomous Okrug (see the map below).
-The study employed a combined approach of theoretical and experimental syntax.
+This project originally set out to investigate Russian-induced syntactic changes in Tundra Nenets by comparing two dialects: the Yamal dialect, spoken in the Yamalo-Nenets Okrug, and the Taymyr dialect spoken in the Taymyr Autonomous Okrug (see the map below).
+The study planned to employ a combined approach, integrating both theoretical and experimental syntax — along with fieldwork and experiments — a relatively novel method for investigating syntax and syntactic changes in languages of this region.

 Map 1.
 Distribution of Tundra Nenets dialect groups examined in this project (created by Zoltán Gulyás).

-The project sought to address three key questions:
+The project sought to address three central research questions:

-1. Are there contact-induced syntactic changes across dialects?
+1. Are there contact-induced syntactic changes across the dialects?

-2. Do different sociolinguistic environments result in distinct patterns of change?
+2. Do different sociolinguistic environments give rise to distinct patterns of syntactic change?

-3. Can Tundra Nenets provide insights into broader typological patterns of contact-induced change?
+3. Can the Tundra Nenets language offer insights into broader typological patterns of contact-induced change?

-To test our general hypothesis, we put the focus on a specific clause type: interrogatives, as they provide a valuable basis for examining contact-induced language change.
-As Greenberg (1966) observed, certain interrogative strategies correlate, at least to some extent, with the basic word order of a language.
-Moreover, beyond possible syntactic variation, the prosody of interrogative sentences may also play a crucial role in shaping linguistic change.
+To test our general hypothesis, we focused on a specific clause type: interrogatives.
+Such sentences provide a valuable basis for examining contact-induced language change, as Greenberg (1966) observed that certain interrogative strategies correlate — at least to some extent — with the basic word order of a language.
+By examining their structure, we can thus infer the basic syntactic configuration of the dialect under study.
+In addition to potential syntactic variation, the prosody of interrogative sentences may also offer insights into possible linguistic change.

 Revised Objectives

-In addition to expanding our comparative investigation to include additional indigenous Siberian languages, we have placed a strong emphasis on the computational processing of Tundra Nenets data.
-This process encompasses data organisation, digital processing, and comprehensive linguistic annotation at the morphological, syntactic, pragmatic, and prosodic levels, followed by systematic analysis.
-This aspect of the project is carried out in collaboration with the Modyco Lab at Nanterre University, the INRIA Lab at Nancy University, the Department of Computer Engineering at Boğaziçi University, and the Institute of Formal and Applied Linguistics at Charles University in Prague.
+Finally, given the relatively large number of written, published texts available to us, we have placed a strong emphasis on the computational processing of Tundra Nenets data.
+This process involves data organisation, digital processing, and comprehensive linguistic annotation at the morphological, syntactic, pragmatic, and prosodic levels, followed by systematic analysis.
+This aspect of the project is being carried out in collaboration with the Modyco Lab at Nanterre University, the INRIA Lab at Nancy University, the Department of Computer Engineering at Boğaziçi University, and the Institute of Formal and Applied Linguistics at Charles University in Prague.
 By improving the accessibility and structural organisation of the data, we aim to support more in-depth investigations into the Nenets languages and their linguistic characteristics.
-For a more detailed description, visit the Tundra Nenets linguistic data sets section of this homepage.
+For a more detailed description, visit the Tundra Nenets Linguistic Data Sets section of this homepage.

-The project is funded by the National Research, Development and Innovation Office (NKFIH) of Hungary under Grant ID FK 129235, with a projected completion date of March 2025.
+The project was funded by the National Research, Development and Innovation Office (NKFIH) of Hungary under Grant ID FK 129235 from 2018 to 2025.

 Participants